modbase/asset-manager/README.md

 ## Example workflow

-1. Use this *gulpfile.js* and update whatever you want.
+1. Use the above example *gulpfile.js* and update whatever you want, but be careful with the bundleName option!
 2. In your master.blade.php (assuming you're using the awesome Blade template engine and have a master layout) add `{{ Asset::styles('frontend') }}` to your head section.
 Add `{{ Asset::scripts('frontend') }}` at the bottom of your HTML (you should put your JavaScript at the bottom, just before the closing body tag to speed up loading).
 3. Add your assets to `app/assets/css` and `app/assets/js` (according to the *gulpfile.js* paths).
 4. Run `gulp` or `gulp css` or `gulp js`.